 10 Ways to Comfort the Dying

-Part of a death doula’s job is to convey how being with someone in their final days is a great privilege.
+Part of my job is to convey how being with someone in their final days is a great privilege.
 A sacred time.
-Doulas help loved ones feel more prepared and get quickly up to speed on the best ways to comfort the dying.
+Death doulas help loved ones feel more prepared and get quickly up to speed on the best ways to comfort the dying.

 Use simple messages with soft tones when speaking to someone who’s actively dying.
 Here are some examples: